MightyPrinny/TiledGMS14ME/README.md

 Quick start

--Go to preferences and set the path to your game maker project and a new folder where the templates will be generated
+- Go to preferences and set the path to your game maker project and a new folder where the templates will be generated

--Go to the "GMS1.4/ME" menu and click on "Generate templates"
+- Go to the "GMS1.4/ME" menu and click on "Generate templates"

--The dialog will open with the paths you set in preferences already set.
+- The dialog will open with the paths you set in preferences already set.

--Click ok and wait a bit, for some reason this takes quite a bit longer on Windows than on GNU/Linux, but it's still quite fast compared to how long GMS1.4 takes to load and save a project.
+- Click ok and wait a bit, for some reason this takes quite a bit longer on Windows than on GNU/Linux, but it's still quite fast compared to how long GMS1.4 takes to load and save a project.

--Open a room, an import dialog will popup, here you can adjust the tile and quad size then click OK
+- Open a room, an import dialog will popup, here you can adjust the tile and quad size then click OK

--Now you can edit the room and insert objects using the TemplateDock, which is usually on the left side.
+- Now you can edit the room and insert objects using the TemplateDock, which is usually on the left side.

--When moving objects with grid snapping turned on you can hold the control key to snap using half of the grid size.
+- When moving objects with grid snapping turned on you can hold the control key to snap using half of the grid size.

 Remarks

--The program might need some more testing so make backups.
+- The program might need some more testing so make backups.

--it's recomended that you duplicate a game maker room to make a new room.
+- it's recomended that you duplicate a game maker room to make a new room.

--You have to regenerate your templates when your project changes.
+- You have to regenerate your templates when your project changes.
 And it's also recommended that you reload tiled when you add or remove sprites, at least for now.

--Backgrounds and Views are stored as objects in their own object layers, you can modify their properties, but backgrounds won't be displayed in tiled.
+- Backgrounds and Views are stored as objects in their own object layers, you can modify their properties, but backgrounds won't be displayed in tiled.

--Layers have a depth property which is used for their depth in Game Maker
+- Layers have a depth property which is used for their depth in Game Maker

--Layers are always tile aligned in tiled, so I decided to deal with tiles that aren't aligned to the grid by placing them in their own layer with an offset, which is why you might see multiple layers with the same depth when you import a room.
+- Layers are always tile aligned in tiled, so I decided to deal with tiles that aren't aligned to the grid by placing them in their own layer with an offset, which is why you might see multiple layers with the same depth when you import a room.

--Tiles in Tiled are all the same size, when you import a room with a tile stored as a region of a tileset it will be imported as individual tiles.
+- Tiles in Tiled are all the same size, when you import a room with a tile stored as a region of a tileset it will be imported as individual tiles.

--Rooms are imported assuming that all tiles use tilesets with the same tile size.
+- Rooms are imported assuming that all tiles use tilesets with the same tile size.

--Tiles are combined to be as big as they can be to save space in the room file and als oto make  objObjectSetter  work in MegamixEngine.
+- Tiles are combined to be as big as they can be to save space in the room file and als oto make  objObjectSetter  work in MegamixEngine.
 You can disable this by setting the map's custom property "combineTilesOnExport" to false.

 Features

--Option to generate object templates from a game maker project.
+- Option to generate object templates from a game maker project.

--Objects using templates will use their sprite origin for snapping and will be sorted by their
+- Objects using templates will use their sprite origin for snapping and will be sorted by their

--Maps now have a secondary grid, refered to as "quad size".
+- Maps now have a secondary grid, refered to as "quad size".

--Load tilesets from background.gmx files
+- Load tilesets from background.gmx files

--Option to generate templates from .object.gmx files, which also generates a file with the object types(Note: this takes some time)
+- Option to generate templates from .object.gmx files, which also generates a file with the object types(Note: this takes some time)

--The GMXPlugin has been heavily modified to support importing game maker objects using Tiled's templates, it's also more compatible than the one in Tiled 1.1.5 and the rooms produced by it resemble a room generated by Game Maker Studio 1.4 a lot more.
+- The GMXPlugin has been heavily modified to support importing game maker objects using Tiled's templates, it's also more compatible than the one in Tiled 1.1.5 and the rooms produced by it resemble a room generated by Game Maker Studio 1.4 a lot more.

--Option to run an executable passing the exported room as a parameter, meant to be used with MegamixEngine's external room loading feature.
+- Option to run an executable passing the exported room as a parameter, meant to be used with MegamixEngine's external room loading feature.

 Outdated guide